State President of South Africa: Ceremonial post

 Republicanism had long been a plank in the platform of the ruling National Party.
 However, it was not until 1960, 12 years after it took power, that it was able to hold a referendum on the issue.
-A narrow majority — 52 percent — of the minority white electorate voted in favour of abolishing the monarchy and declaring South Africa a republic.
+A narrow majority – 52 percent – of the minority white electorate voted in favour of abolishing the monarchy and declaring South Africa a republic.

 The Republic of South Africa was proclaimed on 31 May 1961.
 Charles Robberts Swart, the last Governor-General, was sworn in as the first State President.
 The title 'State President' was originally used for the head of state of the Boer Republics, and like them, the holder of the office wore a sash with the Republic's coat of arms.
-He was elected to a seven-year term by the Parliament of South Africa, and was not eligible for re-election.
+He was elected to a seven-year term by Parliament, and was not eligible for re-election.

 The National Party decided against having an executive presidency, instead adopting a minimalist approach as a conciliatory gesture to those in the English-speaking community who were opposed to a republic.
-As such, like the Governor-General of South Africa, the State President performed mostly ceremonial duties, and was bound by convention to act on the advice of the Prime Minister and the cabinet.
+Thus, like the Governor-General, the State President performed mostly ceremonial duties, and was bound by convention to act on the advice of the Prime Minister and the cabinet.

 In practice, the post of State President was a sinecure for retired National Party ministers, as the Governor-General's post had been since 1948.
 Consequently, all State Presidents from 1961 to 1984 were white, Afrikaner, male, and over 60.